Kotlin/KEEP/proposals/opt-in.md

 }
 ```

-Note that by opting into the API with the propagating opt-in, `useFooAndBar` effectively requires opt-in itself (with the same marker).
+Note that by opting into the API with the propagating opt-in, `shinyNewFeature` effectively requires opt-in itself (with the same marker annotation).
 In theory, we could distinguish initial introduction of the API and its propagating usages, but it would complicate the proposal a bit and there doesn't seem to be much value in doing that.

 Both opt-in mechanisms allow to use the API for the selected markers anywhere in the parse tree lexically under the annotated element.